Simulations IV

 Graph

-To analyze our results, we build a unique and simple graph:
+To analyze the results, I build a unique and simple graph:

 Show the code used to generate the graph